 We recommend using Webhooks when you want:

 To notify your system about specific events within MoreApp.
-This can be events such as receiving new submissions, integration pipeline events and fulfilled instructions.
+This can be events such as receiving new submissions, integration pipeline events and fulfilled tasks.

 To integrate with other software and automate your processes.